Australia Driving Guide 2021

 Australia is a unique beautiful country.
 Explore all of it by driving when you get your International Driving Permit.

 Australia, the Land Down Under, is the world’s smallest continent and the world’s largest island.
 It is almost as large as the United States, but its population is about the same size as that of New York state.
 Most Aussies live within an hour’s drive (about fifty kilometers) of the coast, where most of the country’s cities are located.

 If you want to explore the island without wasting most of your time on public transport, renting a car would be ideal.
-However, you need to take note that Australia’s driving side is on the left side on two-way roads.
-Moreover, Australia driving without a license for tourists, as a driving rule, is strictly prohibited.
-More so, you also need an International Driver’s Permit (IDP) if you are driving in Australia solo along with
+However, you need to take note that Australia drives on the left side of the road on two-way roads.
+Moreover, Australian driving without a license for tourists, as a driving rule, is strictly prohibited.
+More so, you also need an International Driving Permit (IDP) if you are driving in Australia solo along with your driver’s license.

 Australia lies in the Southern Hemisphere, just south of Southeast Asia, dividing the Indian Ocean and the Pacific Ocean.
 The Commonwealth of Australia is the only country that occupies an entire continent.
 Its capital is Canberra.
 Due to its size, Australia has various landscapes – tropical rainforests, mountain ranges, and deserts in the middle.
 The country comprises the continental mainland, plus the island of Tasmania and other smaller islands.

 Australia has no official language, but the majority of Aussies speak English.
 Apart from English, the other dominant language spoken at home is Mandarin.
 Emerging languages include Punjabi, Filipino, and Arabic.
 The country’s most multicultural city, Sydney, has about 30% of its population that does not speak English at home.